API java : BlockingQueue

 1.5

-Method Summary
+• Method Summary

-boolean add(E o)
+boolean add(E e)

 int drainTo(Collection<? super E> c)

-Removes all available elements from this queue and adds them into the given collection.
+Removes all available elements from this queue and adds them to the given collection.

 int drainTo(Collection<? super E> c, int maxElements)

-boolean offer(E o)
+boolean offer(E e)

-boolean offer(E o, long timeout, TimeUnit unit)
+boolean offer(E e, long timeout, TimeUnit unit)

-Inserts the specified element into this queue, waiting if necessary up to the specified wait time for space to become available.
+Inserts the specified element into this queue, waiting up to the specified wait time if necessary for space to become available.

 E poll(long timeout, TimeUnit unit)

-Retrieves and removes the head of this queue, waiting if necessary up to the specified wait time if no elements are present on this queue.
+Retrieves and removes the head of this queue, waiting up to the specified wait time if necessary for an element to become available.

-void put(E o)
+void put(E e)

 int remainingCapacity()

-Returns the number of elements that this queue can ideally (in the absence of memory or resource constraints) accept without blocking, or Integer.MAX_VALUE if there is no intrinsic limit.
+Returns the number of additional elements that this queue can ideally (in the absence of memory or resource constraints) accept without blocking, or Integer.MAX_VALUE if there is no intrinsic limit.

 E take()

-Retrieves and removes the head of this queue, waiting if no elements are present on this queue.
+Retrieves and removes the head of this queue, waiting if necessary until an element becomes available.

-Method Detail
+• Method Detail

-offer
+• offer

-boolean offer(E o)
+boolean offer(E e)

 Specified by: